AMS Grants & Bursaries

 The AMS is committed to improving financial accessibility for all Queen’s students.

-If you have any questions about AMS Grants and Bursaries please email the Vice President (University Affairs) at .
+If you have any questions about AMS Grants and Bursaries please email the Executive Assistant at

 Clubs grants can be found under the Clubs section.